StevenTepsic/RSA-Encrypted-Messager/README.md

 *encryption is not case sensitive but wull ignore punctuation

-*Main files are "RSA header.h" and "RSA Crypt.cpp" both under "RSA Crypt" foler
+*Main files are "RSA header.h" and "RSA Crypt.cpp" both under "RSA Crypt" folder